microsoft/qsharp/katas/content/qubit/index.md

 However, at the early stages of quantum program development the program typically runs on a simulator - a classical program which simulates the behavior of a small quantum system while having complete information about its internal state.
 You can take advantage of this to do some non-physical things, such as peeking at the internals of the quantum system to observe its exact state without disturbing it!

-The [DumpMachine](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics.dumpmachine) function from the [Microsoft.Quantum.Diagnostics namespace](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics) allows you to do exactly that.
-The output of `DumpMachine` is accurate up to a global phase; sometimes you'll see that all amplitudes are multiplied by some complex number compared to the state you're expecting.
+The [`DumpMachine`](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics.dumpmachine) function from the [`Microsoft.Quantum.Diagnostics namespace`](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics) allows you to do exactly that.
+The output of `DumpMachine` is accurate up to a global phase, and remember that global phase does not have any physical meaning.
+When using `DumpMachine`, you may see that all probability amplitudes are multiplied by some complex number compared to the state you're expecting.

 ### Demo: DumpMachine For Single-Qubit Systems

-The following demo shows how to allocate a qubit and examine its state in Q# using [`DumpMachine`](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics.dumpmachine) to output the state of the system at any point in the program without affecting the state.
+The following demo shows how to allocate a qubit and examine its state in Q#.
+You'll use `DumpMachine` to output the state of the system at any point in the program without affecting the state.

 > Note that the Q# code doesn't have access to the output of `DumpMachine`, so you cannot write any non-physical code in Q#!

 @[example]({"id": "single_qubit_dump_machine_demo", "codePath": "./examples/SingleQubitDumpMachineDemo.qs"})

-The exact behavior of this function depends on the quantum simulator or processor you are using.
+The exact behavior of this operation called `RunExample` depends on the quantum simulator or processor you are using.

 On the simulator used in these demos, this function prints the information on each basis state that has a non-zero amplitude, one basis state per row.
-This includes information about the amplitude of the state, the probability of measuring that state, and the phase of the state (more on that later)
+This includes information about the amplitude of the state, the probability of measuring that state, and the phase of the state.

 Note that each row has the following format: